-Most experts agree that there are no hard-and-fast rules when it comes to writing your resume.
-There is, however, one good rule of thumb to follow: keep it simple and short (one page, preferably), but full of valuable information.
+Most experts agree that there are no hard-and-fast rules when it comes to writing a professional resume.
+There is, however, one good rule of thumb to follow: Keep it simple and short (one page, preferably), but full of valuable information.

 As a general principle, you should use easy-to-read fonts such as Arial, Helvetica, Times New Roman and Calibri, and avoid any convoluted or cursive font that may be confusing.

 Here are some resume formatting tips to keep in mind:

 - Keep your font size between 10 and 12 points